speguero/wm-stat-pwr/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Requirements

+- Linux
+- OpenBSD
+- Python v3.5+

 ## Disclaimer

-Due to issues of inaccuracy as a result of the shortcomings of battery technology, `batterieees` does not report remaining time data.
+Due to the nature of battery technology and issues of inaccuracy from estimated times of remaining life before loss of power, `batterieees` does not, and will never, report such information.

 ## Install